 Often people can be accused of this type of fraud when they themselves have simply been recruited by the real fraudsters without knowing about the fraud that is being perpetrated.
 The sales team sometimes have no idea of the scam.

-Our experienced team of serious fraud lawyers has the expertise and knowledge to look at the required level of detail to defend you.
-Contact our expert fraud solicitors on 0203 816 1098 or complete our online enquiry form.
+Our experienced team of boiler room fraud lawyers have the expertise, resource and knowledge to look at the required level of detail to defend you.
+Contact our expert solicitors for boiler room fraud on 0203 816 1098 or complete our online enquiry form.

-Acquittal for man accused of boiler room fraud
+Boiler room fraud case: acquittal for man accused of boiler room fraud

 The man, who was one of three defendants, was charged with conspiracy to defraud.
 The prosecution alleged the complainant had been defrauded over several years as part of a highly sophisticated ‘boiler room’ fraud operation.
 In boiler room frauds, a broker, usually operating from an overseas firm, will cold call a potential investor and propose they buy shares in a particular company.